 Other sign and symptoms are as follows

-• Headache such as pain in the occipital region or the forehead, there are also present other type of facial pain including migraine, tension headache or myofascial pain.
+• A headache such as pain in the occipital region or the forehead, there are also present another type of facial pain including a migraine, tension headache or myofascial pain.

 • Pain elsewhere such as the teeth, neck or shoulder.